marcellelee/marcellelee.github.io/index.md

 ## About Me

-Security practictioner and educator.
+Security practictioner, educator, and mentor.
+Passionate about digital forensics, especially packet analysis, network security, and increasing user awareness.
 Cyber competition enthusiast.
 Champion of diversity in tech.
-Passionate about digital forensics, especially packet analysis, network security, and increasing user awareness.
 Many certs and degrees.
 Serial volunteer and [public speaker](https://goo.gl/7pXpL8).
 You can find me on [Twitter](https://twitter.com/marcelle_fsg) and [LinkedIn](https://www.linkedin.com/in/marcellelee/).

 ## My Resources